assuncaocharles/react-indexed-db/README.md

 ### To use it as a hook

-- Fist initialized your DB before to be able to use the hooks inside other components:
+- First initialize your DB before to be able to use the hooks inside other components:

 ```js
 //DBConfig.js|tsx